-Digital IQ works with partners to provide advisory, workshops & digital resources explaining the opportunities provided to community (individuals), businesses (including start-ups) and community groups (Non Profits) based within regional areas.
+Digital IQ works with partners to provide advisory, workshops & digital resources explaining the opportunities provided to community (individuals), businesses (including start-ups) & community groups (Non Profits) based within regional areas.

 Initiatives we work on encourage & support digital inclusiveness; so that all community members can benefit from digital & internet technologies.

 Digital IQ is adapt at delivering training & digital program models incorporating regional 'face to face' engagement.
 A key point of differentiation for Digital IQ is capacity for regional mobility.

 Our foundation philosophy - "To make good things happen in the regions, you need good people in the region - people with the right attitude, knowledge & skills on the ground, within the regions, serving the needs of the region"

-Visionary community leaders could see opportunities to explore new business models & modes of service delivery, that could tackle the tyranny of distance, provide new forms of community services, health innovations & new forms of communications.
+Visionary community leaders could see opportunities to explore new business models & modes of service delivery, that could tackle the tyranny of distance, provide new forms of community services, health innovations & connectivity.

 Community members came together to create a vision board for Digital Futures, that ultimately led to an application for funding support via a Federal Initiative 'Digital Enterprise Program'.
-The application for support was successful & work commenced on the development of local area training materials, training workshops & advisory sessions.
-The project attracted community minded volunteer advisors & supporters , offering to provide in kind expertise & resources.
+The application for support was successful & work commenced on the development of local area training materials, workshops & advisory sessions.
+The project attracted community minded volunteer advisors & supporters, offering to provide in kind expertise & resources.

 As the program was supporting not for profits (including charity groups) the DEP was supported via the local community in many ways including volunteers providing their time, local businesses donating resources to support the initiative & local government councils providing in kind support.
 A record of time & contributions received from the community was kept.